CentaurusInfra/arktos/docs/design-proposals/apiserver/openstack-api-support.md

 Arktos 130, alpha for initial evaluation.
 TBD

+## Appendix
-## Appendix: Debug output of creating a simple VM with DevStack
+Debug output of creating a simple VM with DevStack:

 The below shows the openStack client interact with Identity service for AuthN,  neutron service for network, compute service for image, flavor during the request for creating a simple VM with DevStack.
 ```